Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 I've always appreciated reading about how things are actually done behind the scenes, so it seems just right that I would share my own experiences and thoughts when going about a project.

-Last autumn I was asked to shoot a music video for the band The Soul Exchange.
+Last autumn I was asked to shoot a music video for the band _The Soul Exchange_.
 We didn't have much of a budget but we had a cool location and a great but small crew.
-Directed by Ludvig Gür and produced by Najka Pictures I knew that it was going to be a great time.
+Directed by _Ludvig Gür_ and produced by _Najka Pictures_ I knew that it was going to be a great time.

 We shot the music video over two days.
 Day 1 was the story part of the video and day 2 was shooting all the band members.